mobilecoinofficial/ledger-mob/README.md

 - replug the device

 **MacOS:**
+- `brew install python3` to install python3
+- `pip3 install flit_core` for, some reason
-- `brew install gcc-arm-embedded` to fetch build tools
+- `brew install --cask gcc-arm-embedded` to fetch toolchain

-You will also need to make sure your python path is set up correctly for `ledgerctl` and `speculos.py` to function.
+You will also need to make sure your python path is set up correctly for `ledgerctl` and `speculos.py` to function (add something like `export PATH="/usr/local/opt/python@3.11/bin:$PATH"` to your `.zshrc` or equivalent).

 **Optional:**
 - [speculos](https://speculos.ledger.com/) to run the local simulator